 Small mistakes and special requests can lead to a cascade of fees.
 If you enter an incorrect or incomplete address, UPS will charge you an address correction fee to find the right location.
 While the fee itself might seem small, it can add up across hundreds or thousands of shipments.
 Similarly, value-added services like Saturday delivery, delivery confirmation signatures, and additional insurance all come with their own price tags.
 While these services are sometimes necessary, it’s important to use them selectively.
 Regularly auditing your invoices helps you catch and correct the root causes of address errors and ensures you’re only paying for the extra services you truly need.

-How to Negotiate a Better UPS Contract
+How to Negotiate Your UPS Contract Like a Pro

 Your UPS agreement isn’t a take-it-or-leave-it deal.
 For high-volume shippers, it’s the start of a conversation.
 With the right preparation and strategy, you can secure terms that significantly reduce your costs and protect your bottom line from annual rate increases.
 The key is to approach the negotiation table with confidence, backed by data and a clear understanding of what you need.
 Here are the four pillars of a successful UPS contract negotiation.